schemahero/schemahero-helm/README.md

     export HELM_EXPERIMENTAL_OCI=1
     ```

-1. Choose appropriate version from [available releases](https://github.com/schemahero/schemahero-helm/releases) list.
+1. Choose appropriate version from the [available releases](https://github.com/schemahero/schemahero-helm/releases).

     It's recommended to install the chart into a dedicated namespace.